Generally, cash flow statement divided into three parts.

 More Resources

-Thank you for reading our resources on the Classification of Cash Flow.
+Thank you for visiting our site expartinaccounting.com and reading our resources on the Classification of Cash Flow.
 Enhancing your knowledge more and progressing in your career, you may find the following guides helpful: